 Fall, Spring, Summer, Winter

 In today’s technology-driven information economy, informatics—the analysis and design of how human beings interact with information—has applications across many industries, including healthcare, consulting, education, finance, manufacturing, and communications.
 From designing human-centered information systems to handling data and information security and creating mobile applications, informatics professionals bring technical expertise to bear on a wide range of challenges involving the usability, reliability, privacy, safety, and security of information.

-Gain a strategic framework for aligning competitive strategies, core competencies, and information systems.
+Gain a strategic framework and competitive strategies to design and develop information systems

-Acquire tools and techniques for effectively managing small, medium, and large programming projects.
+Acquire sufficient cloud computing skills for effectively managing IT resources in small, medium, and large business units

 Information Security Management—Information security management ensures and protects the confidentiality, integrity, and availability of data and information assets from threats and vulnerability.
 This concentration prepares students for a range of security-related career roles, such as security analysts, audit and compliance specialists, and security managers.